Bisayan languages: Internal classification

 The auxiliary language of Eskayan is grammatically Bisayan, but has essentially no Bisayan (or Philippine) vocabulary.

 Magahat and Karolanos, both spoken in Negros, are unclassified within Bisayan.

-Ethnologue classification

-Ethnologue classifies the 25 Bisayan languages into five subgroups:

 Names and locations

 Zorc (1977: 14–15) lists the following names and locations of Bisayan languages.
 The recently documented languages Karolanos, Magahat, and Kabalian are not listed in Zorc (1977).

 Comparisons

 The following comparisons are from data gathered by Zorc (1997).